How are electronic payments used?

 I’m a fan of a “can-do” attitude.
 Having a positive attitude helps you overcome obstacles and get through anything life throws at you.
 If a new ERP implementation in a manufacturing industry is something life will be throwing at your organization, a can-do attitude is the right attitude for the implementation team to have.

 I have a certain passion for helping companies manage their capacity by scheduling properly.
-In this blog post, I’m going to discuss a common thought process companies go through to finally get to the point of using VISUAL to schedule their shop floor: They need to hire a Scheduler.
+In this blog post, I’m going to discuss a common thought process companies go through to finally get to the point of using ERP to schedule their shop floor: They need to hire a Scheduler.
 Put someone in charge and have them get the company to the promised land of scheduling properly.
 It sounds reasonable, but in my experience, it’s a misguided strategy.
 Let me explain why.

-When I was a Plant Manager at a rotary die manufacturer in 1994, I bought VISUAL.
+When I was a Plant Manager at a rotary die manufacturer in 1994, I bought an ERP system.
 The biggest problem I was trying to solve was scheduling the shop floor.
 We were in an industry that demanded 2-4 day lead times.
 Everything we did was custom; each work order had around 20 operations.
 It was rare for me to get a question about our ability to produce a die, because we had all the right type of fabricating equipment to produce a die.
 The real question was if we could produce it in the lead time the customer provided.
 In other words, did we have enough open capacity to do what the customer wanted us to do?

 As an ERP vendor for small and medium-sized manufacturers, we see a wide variety of tactics when it comes to managing information technologies.
 Some companies have a dedicated IT staff whose sole responsibility is keeping all servers, clients, networks, applications, and other related systems up and running.
 These companies typically also have a database administrator who insures all critical databases are properly backed up and maintained.
 However, we also commonly see manufacturers put less emphasis on IT.
 In other words, someone has been designated as the “IT” person, yet that is not their primary role.